-When asked about exactly how much he’s spend on lottery tickets and scratch cards, you’ll notice he’s never quite able to give a straight answer.
+When asked exactly how much he's spent on lottery tickets and scratch cards, you'll notice he's never quite able to give a straight answer.

-What Do You Get And How Much Does It Cost?
+What Do You Get And What Does It Cost?

-Lottery Winner University is a $49 a month recurring membership site with 6 months’s worth of short video lessons.
-(We’ll talk about the upsells in a minute.)
+Lottery Winner University is a $49 a month recurring membership site with 6 months' worth of short video lessons.
+(We'll talk about the upsells in a minute.)

 As for the course itself, it's not good…

-Sure, there’s a few helpful tips like when he talks about keeping your old losing tickets so you can use them to offset possible tax deductions for any future wins, but if you’re expecting something new and different you’ll be left feeling disappointed.
+Sure, there are a few helpful tips like when he talks about keeping your old losing tickets for possible future tax breaks on possible future winnings, but if you're expecting anything new and different you'll be disappointed.

-Of the short videos I watched (no longer than 5 minutes) I didn’t hear anything you couldn’t find out for free by doing a quick search on Google.
+Of the short videos I watched (no longer than 5 minutes) I didn't hear anything you couldn't find out for free by doing a quick Google search.

-There was a section called the Scratch Off Secrets System which didn’t even make any sense.
-Richard believes that buying 10 scratch cards in a row gives you higher odds than buying 10 random scratch cards for example.
+There was a section called the Scratch Off Secrets System which didn't even make any sense; Richard believes buying 10 scratch cards in a row gives you higher odds than buying 10 random scratch cards for example.
 Completely illogical.

-The only redeeming factor here is the fact Lottery Winner University is covered by the ClickBank 60 day money back guarantee.
-I have a feeling you might want to take advantage of this once your see inside the member’s area.
+The only redeeming factor here is the fact Lottery Winner University is covered by the ClickBank 60-day money-back guarantee.
+I have a feeling you might want to take advantage of this once you see inside the member's area.